-Coordination of Vocational Rehabilitation Services with Educational Institutions In line with the State's use of the technical college system, the SGWDB will continue to build relationships with educational institutions by enhancing Vocational Rehabilitation (VR) services in schools.
+Coordination of Vocational Rehabilitation Services with Educational Institutions

+In line with the State's use of the technical college system, the SGWDB will continue to build relationships with educational institutions by enhancing Vocational Rehabilitation (VR) services in schools.
 Georgia Vocational Rehabilitation Agency (GVRA) is working closely with GaDOE to develop a collaborative plan to enhance transition services regionwide for individuals with disabilities.
 The two agencies established a formal Interagency Cooperative Agreement to assure that cooperation and collaboration exist in implementing and maintaining a system of vocational rehabilitation service delivery to eligible individuals with disabilities.
 The main objective of this Agreement is to improve and expand the VR services that support secondary and postsecondary schools.
-Consultation and technical assistance utilize current and developing VR program practices.
+Consultation and technical assistance services are essential components of this Agreement and enable educational agencies to utilize current and developing VR program practices.